-14. Applications will be received and reviewed at eight regional centres in the United States (outlined in Section 24).
-Shortlisted candidates will be notified if they have been selected for interview by early to mid-November.
+15. Applications will be received and reviewed at eight regional centres in the United States (outlined in Section 25).
+Shortlisted candidates will be notified if they have been selected for interview by early to mid- November.

-Candidates invited for interview must provide evidence of their date of birth and US citizenship (i.e. passport) and a copy of their original transcript to the Regional Centre.
+Candidates invited for interview must provide evidence of their date of birth and US citizenship (such as a passport) and a copy of their original transcript to the Regional Centre.

 The final selection will be announced shortly after the interviews.
-Those nominated for a scholarship will be offered a scholarship in writing and will be asked to accept or decline this offer, also in writing, within 5 days of receiving the offer.
-In keeping with other UK government-funded programs, the Marshall Commission asks Scholars to give a definitive and final response in this way so that the Commission can begin providing support.
+Those selected will be notified in writing and will be asked to accept or decline the scholarship offer in writing within 5 days of receiving it.
+In keeping with other UK government-funded programs, the Marshall Commission asks Scholars to give a definitive and final response in this way, so that the Commission can begin providing support.
 All awards are ultimately subject to the ability of those nominated for a Scholarship to receive an offer to study at a British university.

-15. If candidates are required to attend an in-person interview in the region in which they have applied, they may be reimbursed for their travel expenses, not exceeding the cost of a round-trip airfare (at the most economical rate available) and overnight accommodation if unavoidable.
+16. If candidates are required to attend an in-person interview in the region in which they have applied, they may be reimbursed for their travel expenses, not exceeding the cost of a round-trip airfare (at the most economical rate available) and overnight accommodation if unavoidable.
 Candidates will receive further instructions from the regional committee and will only be reimbursed if they follow the guidelines provided.
-In cases where interviews are conducted virtually, there will be no reimbursement for interview costs.
-16. Applications will be accepted from eligible applicants who are residing outside the United States for study or work.
+In cases where interviews are conducted virtually, there will no reimbursement for interview costs.

+17. Applications will be accepted from eligible applicants who are residing outside the United States for study or work.
 Candidates offered an interview who will be working or studying overseas during the interview period will need to raise this with the relevant regional committee.
 Such candidates will be allowed to participate in a virtual interview and will not be expected to attend the interview in person.
 Candidates participating in virtual interviews will not be penalised.
 If the Candidate does decide to return to the US for the interview, the Commission will not cover the cost of the flights.